michaelforney/swc/README.md

 wl_display_run(display);
 ```

+An example window manager that arranges it's windows in a grid can be found in
+example/, and can be built with `make example`.

 Why not write a Weston shell plugin?
 ------------------------------------
 In my opinion the goals of Weston and swc are rather orthogonal.
 Weston seeks to